lemunozm/references-pattern-api/README.md

 You can see a small example of this concept into the [example](example) folder.

 ## How to use?
-Easy! copy and paste the utility header [`include/refapi/refapi.hpp`](include/refapi/refapi.hpp) into your project and include it.
+Easy! copy and paste the utility header [`include/refapi/refapi.hpp`](include/refapi/refapi.hpp) into your project and include it!